flutter/samples/flutter_maps_firestore/README.md

 `placeId`, `address`, `location` and `name` are used at various points in the widget tree to render appropriate data.

-Next, you will need to add a Google Maps SDK for iOS API key to `ios/Runner/AppDelegate.m`.
+Next, you need to add a Google Maps SDK for iOS API key to `ios/Runner/AppDelegate.m`.
-This will enable the Google Map to render.
+This enables the Google Map to render.
 You will also need to add a Google Maps Web Services API key to `lib/api_key.dart`.

-I'll re-iterate the warning I gave during the talk, do not put Web Service API keys in your production binary, you need to build out a proxy service to serve you pre-authenticated content to your mobile applications so you can change API keys as required.
+To reiterate the warning that I gave during the talk, do not put Web Service API keys in your production binary.
+You need to build a proxy service to serve pre-authenticated content to your mobile applications so you can change API keys as required.
 We only did this to make it easy to demonstrate on stage.